-Beauty brands used to only make products catering to a very narrow margin of skin tone and color—luckily, since more than half of the country doesn’t fall into the fair-medium camp, that’s slowly starting to change.
+Beauty brands used to make products that catered to a narrow margin of skin tones and colors.
+Luckily, since more than half of the country doesn’t fall into the fair-medium camp, that’s slowly starting to change.
 Much-loved luxe lines are expanding their shade ranges to include deeper tones and are releasing new products with a more diverse customer base in mind (to which we say it’s about time).
-Now, women with darker complexions have a wider variety of concealers and foundations to choose from, as well as high-pigment lipsticks and creamy blushes that pop against their skin tone.
+Now, beauty lovers with darker complexions have a wider variety of concealers and foundations to choose from, as well as high-pigment lipsticks and creamy blushes that pop against their skin tones.

-Iman Cosmetics makes this list because 1) Iman is a goddess, and anyone should want to put anything she creates on their face immediately, and 2) the products are really that good.
-All of the products are created with medium to dark skin tones in mind—but lest you assume that limits your options, think again.
-The line is most popular for its mineral-based foundations, like the Second to None Luminous Foundation Clay 3 ($13), which sink in instantly for a sheer finish, as well as genius skincare-makeup hybrids, like the Under Cover Agent Oil Control ($16).
+Iman Cosmetics makes this list because 1) Iman is a goddess, and we trust anything she creates, and 2) the products are really that good.
+They're all created with medium to dark skin tones in mind, but lest you assume that limits your options, think again.
+The line is most popular for its mineral-based foundations, like the one pictured above, which sinks in instantly for a sheer finish, as well as genius skincare-makeup hybrids, like the Under Cover Agent Oil Control.
 Oh, and the drugstore price tag doesn’t hurt.

-Another drugstore gem, Black Opal was founded in New York in 1994 and was the first technologically advanced, doctor-recommended mass market skincare line for women of color; it was so positively received, that the brand then rolled out a makeup line.
-At the core of their line are their foundations and concealers, formulated to properly match all skin tones without ashy or dull residue (even Beyoncé’s makeup artist has vetted its cult foundation).
-We’re also fans of its super-creamy pigmented Color Splurge Luxe Crème Lipstick ($8).
+Another drugstore gem, Black Opal was founded in New York in 1994 and was the first technologically advanced, doctor-recommended, mass-market skincare line for women of color.
+It was so positively received that the brand then rolled out a makeup line.
+At the core of the line are foundations and concealers, formulated to properly match all skin tones without an ashy or dull residue (even Beyoncé’s makeup artist has vetted its cult foundation).
+We’re also fans of its super-creamy Color Splurge Luxe Crème Lipstick ($8).

-Similar to MAC, Nars is widely known and loved for its extensive selection of shades and formulas, and has remained a makeup artist favorite since its inception.
-The brand's foundations are appealing to women with darker skin tones because they offer both soft satin and matte finishes; meanwhile, the cult Creamy Concealer ($29) comes in a deep cocoa color that’s perfect for brightening up under-eyes on darker skin tones.
+Similar to MAC, Nars is widely known and loved for its extensive selection of shades and formulas and has remained a makeup-artist favorite since its inception.
+The brand's foundations are appealing to women with darker skin tones because they offer both soft satin and matte finishes.
+Meanwhile, this cult concealer ($29) comes in a deep cocoa color that’s perfect for brightening up under-eyes on darker skin tones.

 Fashion Fair is a household name when it comes to cosmetics for those with mocha-toned skin.
-The brand's foundations take into account not just darker shades, but also the wide range of undertones that come with darker shades (i.e., red undertones).
-Its color collection boasts fun, vibrant shades, like the ones in its Lip Teaser Collection ($18).
+The brand's foundations take into account not just darker shades but also the wide range of undertones that come with darker shades (e.g. red undertones).
+Its color collection boasts fun, vibrant shades, like the ones in this collection.

 Becca Cosmetics may not specifically cater to dark skin tones, but its vast array of primers, foundations, and highlighters are definitely made with them in mind.
-Women especially love the Ever-Matte Shine Proof Foundation ($42), which comes in deep shades and has the most beautifully matte yet natural finish.
+Women especially love this foundation, which comes in deep shades and has the most beautiful matte yet natural finish.

-Lancôme has really stepped up its game in recent years when it comes to creating products that flatter and enhance darker skin tones (its newly named ambassador, the ever-glowing Lupita Nyong’o, may have had something to do with it).
+Lancôme has really stepped up its game in recent years when it comes to creating products that flatter and enhance darker skin tones.
+Its newly named ambassador, the ever-glowing Lupita Nyong’o, may have had something to do with it.
 The Tiente Idol Ultra 24H ($46) foundation offers a wide range of medium to deep shades and is what makeup artist Nick Barose reaches for when prepping Nyong’o for the red carpet.
-Currently, we’re lusting over the newly launched Audacity Palette ($68), which features 16 stunning shimmery and matte shades for a sheer wash of color on the lid.
+Currently, we’re lusting over this newly launched palette, which features 16 stunning shimmery and matte shades for a sheer wash of color on the lid.

 What are some of your favorite makeup brands?
 Click here for four game-changing foundation tips for darker complexions!